 By your second trimester your body has made many physical adjustments.
 Your blood volume is now sufficient to fill the newly stretched blood vessels and hopefully you feel your energy start to return.
 You can continue to partake in many forms of exercise with a few alterations.

 You can continue to do cardio work, such as jogging and cycling, just be aware you cannot increase or maintain high levels of fitness at this time.
 Hormones are pumping around your body making you short of breath, there is competition between your working muscles, brain, and baby for available oxygen, and the baby is starting to take up space that the diaphragm would have used previously when you take in big breaths.
 You will notice you breathe shallower and faster.
-An easy way to keep a check on your breathing and heart rate is the ‘talk test’ — can you maintain a conversation while exercising?
+An easy way to keep a check on your breathing and heart rate is the ‘talk test’—can you maintain a conversation while exercising?
 If not, your intensity is too high.
 Also, wear good supportive shoes and bra!

 Some exercises need to be changed at this point.
 Abdominals should be kept strong for back care, pelvic floor protection, pushing power for birth or recovery from a C-section.
-However, swap traditional sit-ups, crunches and leg raises for gentle core work.
+However, swap traditional sit-ups, crunches and leg raises for more gentle core work.
 For example, sit on a Swiss ball like it is a chair.
 Let the ball roll forward slightly as you lean back 45 degrees, pause and return to the start position.

 Remember, nature ensures your baby takes what it needs from your body’s stores to grow and it is YOU who will feel tired and run down if you’re not getting the nutrients you need.
 Good iron levels are essential for exercise and feeling good.
-During the second trimester, the baby absorbs huge amounts iron making it the most likely time for your stores to fall too low.
+During the second trimester, the baby absorbs huge amounts iron and other minerals making it the most likely time for your stores to fall too low.

 The Third Trimester